NYUGameCenter/Unity-Git-Config/README.md

 Resolve this error by adding the corresponding .meta file to your commit.

-## Failure to add Corresponding Metafile to Gitignore
+## Failure to Add Corresponding Metafile to Gitignore

 If you add a file or folder to the .gitignore, but don't add the corresponding .meta to your .gitignore, you'll see an error like this one: